flugg/laravel-responder/README.md

 #### Register Messages Using `ErrorMessageResolver`

-Instead of implementing the `Transformable` contract for all models, an alternative approach is to bind the transformers using the `bind` method on the `TransformerManager` class.
+Instead of using language files, you may alternatively set error messages directly on the `ErrorMessageResolver` class.
 You can place the code below within `AppServiceProvider` or an entirely new `TransformerServiceProvider`:

 ```php
 use Flugg\Responder\ErrorMessageResolver;